Alan Soñora

-Alan Soñora (born August 3, 1998) is an American professional soccer player who plays as an attacking midfielder for Liga MX club Juárez and the United States national team.
+Alan Soñora (born August 3, 1998) is an American professional soccer player who plays as a midfielder for Paraguayan Primera División club Cerro Porteño.

 Club career

 Born in the United States, Soñora played for Boca Juniors and Independiente at youth level.
 He was moved into Independiente's senior set-up in 2019–20, with manager Sebastián Beccacece selecting him on the bench five times across the Primera División and Copa Sudamericana in the early months of the campaign.
 Soñora's professional debut arrived on September 26, 2019, as he came off the substitutes bench to replace Silvio Romero after sixty-six minutes of a Copa Argentina victory over Defensa y Justicia.

+Soñora joined Mexican club FC Juárez in February 2023, joining his brother Joel Soñora on the squad.
+After only eight appearances he left the club by mutual consent in July.

 International career

 Soñora is eligible for Argentina and the United States at international level, and has expressed an interest in appearing for the latter alongside his brother Joel.

+He made his international debut for the United States in a 2-1 friendly loss to Serbia on January 25, 2023.
+Soñora was named to the United States' 23-man roster for the 2023 Gold Cup.
+He started in a group stage match against Jamaica, and came on in substitution against Saint Kitts & Nevis.

 Personal life

 Soñora's brother, Joel, is also a professional soccer player.
 They are the sons of Diego Soñora, who was playing in Major League Soccer at the time of their respective births.